 Historic Kirkwood House (c.
 1799)

-The on-site Historic Kirkwood House: Enjoy a taste of history in Mason, Ohio
+The seperate, on-site Historic Kirkwood House: Enjoy a taste of history in Mason, Ohio

 The Eves family purchased the Mason, Ohio colonial farmhouse nearly a quarter of a century ago; however, it wasn’t until several trips to the Ohio Historical Society in 2001 that Sandra Eves and her husband David recognized the home’s historical significance.
 The two story, colonial home, which was built by who would later become Associate Judge Jacob D. Lowe circa 1799, served as a farmhouse inn, accommodating the Lowe family and stagecoach travelers.
 The inn was a routine stopping place for Congressman Henry Clay and other distinguished politicians traveling to Washington D.C. throughout the 1800s.